 The bottom line

-Sundays wins by 12 points on measurable rubric-scored ingredient quality — driven almost entirely by the multi-animal-ingredient top-four stack that Embark can’t match on a single-protein formulation.
-For nutritional-density maximizers with budget flexibility, Sundays (A/90) is clearly the stronger pick.
-For grain-sensitive dogs, poultry-preferring dogs, or budget-conscious households, Embark (B/78) is the practical alternative.
+Sundays and Embark tie at A/90 on measurable rubric-scored ingredient quality — Sundays via its multi-animal-ingredient top-four stack, Embark via a clean human-grade single-protein design.
+For nutritional-density maximizers who want several animal ingredients in the bowl, Sundays (A/90) is the natural pick.
+For grain-sensitive dogs, poultry-preferring dogs, or budget-conscious households, Embark (A/90) is the practical alternative.
 Both are pantry-stable (rehydrate with warm water before feeding), both use human-grade ingredients, both avoid synthetic preservatives.